StanfordBioinformatics/encode_utils/docs/examples_gcp.rst

      or programatically to the method :func:`encode_utils.transfer_to_gcp.Transfer.from_urllist`.

-  4. The script :doc:`scripts/eu_s3_to_gcp` can be used, which calls the aforementioned method `gcp_transfer_from_s3` method, to transfer one or more ENCODE files to GCP.
+  4. The script :doc:`scripts/eu_s3_to_gcp` can be used, which calls the aforementioned method `gcp_transfer_from_aws` method, to transfer one or more ENCODE files to GCP.
 Requires AWS keys.

 The Transfer class